louism33/MontePython/README.md

 # PythonCrosses
-basic noughts and crosses in python
+1. a basic noughts and crosses in python
+2. a monte carlo search tree to play it